tushki225/wl_cypress_typescript/README.md

     7. CI/CD: Not covered due to time limitation and out of problem scope
     8. Execution Video - cypress/videos/*.mp4
     9. Tests can be executed on Windows and Mac but not sure about Linux(not tested)
+    10. Can be executed on different browsers like chrome, firefox, edge and electron

 ### Test Cases covered